Carrboro Connects: Creating Community Together!

 - Land Use Ordinance Text Amendments Relating to Historic Rogers Road Neighborhood

 The Council received public comment on land use ordinance amendments that would establish new zoning districts and associated performance standards for the Historic Rogers Road neighborhood.
+This public hearing was closed and the Council will consider this item at the next meeting.

 - The 203 South Greensboro Project -Public Hearing on Schematic Design and Project Cost